 I finally saw that if I removed the branch A (click the image above) I would have a fairly symmetrical piece of wood, with B and B being the ears and C the snout.
 I had an animal that could be either a dog or a pig.
-I chose a dog as I am more familiar with their shape, and invented of breed that Cruft's probably do not recognise, the Bat Eared Boxer but we are working on it.
+I chose a dog as I am more familiar with their shape, and invented of a breed that Cruft’s probably do not recognise, the Bat Eared Boxer but we are working on it.

 T his carving was made in response to a dare.
 The original owners of the wood, a carver and her wood turning husband had given up on it.
 I was challenged to do something with it or.
 As I do with all my problem bits of wood, I put it on the floor of my workshop and tried to ignore it.
 Of course, I kept on tripping over it, and each time I had to move it, was another chance to see it again and in a different light.
 Eventually, inspiration strikes or the piece of wood find a corner where it is not in the way.